Python-SIP/sip/sphinx/directives.rst

     %API *name* *version*

 This directive is used to define an API and set its default version number.
 A version number must be greater than or equal to 1.
-It can only be specified once in a module.

-See :ref:`ref-incompat-apis` for an overview of the support for APIs.
+See :ref:`ref-incompat-apis` for more detail.

 For example::